Clerihew: Practitioners

 The form was invented by and is named after Edmund Clerihew Bentley.
 When he was a 16-year-old pupil at St Paul's School in London, the lines of his first clerihew, about Humphry Davy, came into his head during a science class.
 Together with his schoolfriends, he filled a notebook with examples.
 The first known use of the word in print dates from 1928.
 Bentley published three volumes of his own clerihews: Biography for Beginners (1905), published as "edited by E. Clerihew"; More Biography (1929); and Baseless Biography (1939), a compilation of clerihews originally published in Punch illustrated by the author's son Nicolas Bentley.

 G. K. Chesterton, a friend of Bentley, was also a practitioner of the clerihew and one of the sources of its popularity.
 Chesterton provided verses and illustrations for the original schoolboy notebook and illustrated Biography for Beginners.
-Other serious authors also produced clerihews, including W. H. Auden, and it remains a popular humorous form among other writers and the general public.
+Other serious authors also produced clerihews, including W. H. Auden, and it remains a popular humorous form among writers and the general public.
 Among contemporary writers, the satirist Craig Brown has made considerable use of the clerihew in his columns for The Daily Telegraph.